Yes, it does matter which SATA port you use. However, it also largely depends on the motherboard model and the SATA port version it features.

 2. If You are Connecting a SATA SSD or an HDD

-The hard drive of your choice also plays an important role in determining whether the choice of SATA port would matter or not.
+The hard drive of your choice also plays a vital role in determining whether the choice of SATA port would matter.

 When Connecting SATA SSD

-The SATA port you use plays a significant role particularly if you are connecting a SATA SSD.
+The SATA port you use plays a significant role, mainly if you connect a SATA SSD.

-Most of the modern SATA SSDs are designed to be used with the SATA 3 interface.
-When connected to the SATA 3 port, these SATA SSDs can reach speeds of about 550 MB/s.
+Most modern SATA SSDs are designed to be used with the SATA 3 interface.
+When connected to the SATA 3 port, these SATA SSDs can reach about 550 MB/s.